dsibenik/Burza/README.md

 # Burza
-A collection of R and Bash scripts that calculates some statistical data for given stocks.
+A collection of python3 and R scripts that calculate some statistical data for given stocks.